Cancer survivors: Care for your body after treatment

 - Eat at least 2.5 cups of fruits and vegetables every day

-- Choose healthy fats, including omega-3 fatty acids, rather than saturated fats or trans fats
+- Choose healthy fats, including omega-3 fatty acids, such as those found in fish and walnuts

 - Select proteins that are low in saturated fat, such as fish, lean meats, eggs, nuts, seeds and legumes